cyberbotics/webots/docs/guide/web-streaming.md

 Please refer to the [Web simulation](web-simulation.md) documentation to setup a platform where users can run individual simulations.

 Two different streaming modes are available:
-- the `x3d` mode (default) where the simulation is streamed using a mechanism similar to the [web animation export](web-animation.md) except that the `X3D` file and the animation are sent on the fly to the Web browser clients.
+- the `x3d` mode (default) where the simulation is streamed using a mechanism similar to the [web animation export](web-animation.md) except that the `X3D` file and the animation are sent on the fly to the web browser clients.
 - the `mjpeg` mode where the Webots scene render on the server is directly sent as `MJPEG` image to the Web browser client.

 %figure "Screenshot of Webots streaming server"